CrowdStrike/falconpy/CONTRIBUTING.md

 _Welcome!_ We're excited you want to take part in the FalconPy community!

 Please review this document for details regarding getting started with your first contribution, packages you'll need to install as a developer, and our pull request process.
-If you have any questions, please let us know by posting in your question in the [discussion board](https://github.com/CrowdStrike/falconpy/discussions).
+If you have any questions, please let us know by posting your question in the [discussion board](https://github.com/CrowdStrike/falconpy/discussions).

 ### Before you begin
 - Have you read the [Code of Conduct](CODE_OF_CONDUCT.md)?
 The Code of Conduct helps us establish community norms and how they'll be enforced.